Variation of magnetic properties of Sr$_2$FeMoO$_6$ due to oxygen vacancies: X-ray absorption and XMCD spectra

 Considering that the correct Fe valency in the SFMO ground state is 3+ as concluded in many theoretical studies, the mixed valency state might follow again from lattice defects as speculated in \cite{Kanchana2007prb}.
-We investigated the influence of the two types of defects in the tetragonal supercell (see Fig.~\ref{fig:SFMO_structure}).
+We investigated the influence of the two types of defects in the tetragonal supercell (\fref{fig:SFMO_structure}).
 For the antisite defects, we observed only the Fe$^{3+}$ solution.
-This might be connected with the high defect concentration modeled within the supercell.
-However, a single vacancy among twelve oxygen atoms has a more realistic concentration.
+This can be connected with the high defect concentration modeled within the supercell.
+However, a single vacancy among twelve oxygen atoms models a more realistic concentration.
 Self-consistent calculations in the tetragonal supercell produce the valency of the Fe ions being equal to 2.9+ and 2.4+ at the Fe1 and Fe2 sites, respectively.
 Therefore, the existence of the vacancy shifts the valency of the nearest Fe ion (Fe2) towards 2+.
-This valency change could be also observed in the CPA calculation of the DOS including oxygen vacancies (see Fig.~\ref{fig:DOS_compare_PES}).
+This valency change could be also observed below in the CPA calculation of the DOS including oxygen vacancies (\fref{fig:DOS_compare_PES}).